RiboswitchClassifier/riboflow/README.md

 # RIBOFLOW

-This is _`Riboflow <https://test.pypi.org/project/riboflow/>`_ , a python package to help classify Riboswitch Sequences :
+This is `Riboflow` (`https://test.pypi.org/project/riboflow/`), a python package to help classify Riboswitch Sequences among 24 different Riboswitches.

 Riboswitches Accounted For
 ------------